vivshaw/vivshaw.github.io/_posts/blog/2017-01-25-build-you-a-tweetbot-1.md

 #### tweet

 We've already seen how to generate a tweet from our `model` and how to update our status, so we can just put them together.
-However, we don't want our bot to crash if a tweet fails for some reason, so let's wrap it in a try-except block to catch any Tweepy errors that get thrown.
+However, we don't want our bot to crash if a tweet fails for some reason (say, an improperly-formed tweet, or hitting a rate limit).
+So, let's wrap it in a try-except block to catch any Tweepy errors that get thrown.

 ```python
     def tweet(self):